 Congratulations on your marriage!
 You are able to adjust your status from that of a tourist to to that of a lawful permanent resident (LPR) based upon your marriage to a U.S. citizen.
 In fact, your legal entry into the United States would excuse any unlawful presence or unlawful employment in this...Read more »

 The first step would be for your U.S. citizen spouse to file with USCIS a Form I-130, "Petition for Alien Relative," as well as supporting documentation establishing that your marriage is genuine.
-In addition, you would need to file a Form I-485, "Application to Register Permanent Residence or...Read more »
+In addition, you would need to file a Form I-485, "Application to Register Permanent...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.